Nohaltsail/fast-pysqlparse/README.md

     sql_stmt = Sql(sql)
 ```

-Usage
-Parsing and AST

-The parse() method is your primary tool for deconstructing SQL.
-It returns a comprehensive JSON object representing the query's Abstract Syntax Tree, which you can use for custom analysis, validation, or transformation.

-Formatting

-Use the format() method to automatically standardize and beautify your SQL code, improving readability and maintainability.

-Table Lineage

-The get_table_lineage() method analyzes a SQL statement and returns a graph of source and target tables.
-This is invaluable for data governance, impact analysis, and understanding data flow in ETL/ELT processes.

 Contributing
 Contributions are welcome!
 Please feel free to submit pull requests, report bugs, or suggest new features.